ChengZhenLee/Customized-Automated-Trading-CAT/README.md

 # Automated Trading Backtesting Platform

 This project is a full-stack web application for configuring, running, and analyzing automated trading strategies and signals.
 It features a React frontend and a Python backend with Flask and Celery for asynchronous backtesting.
+Uses Alpaca to retrieve historical stock data

 ## Features